Cimarron Layne

 Biography

 Retired as an accountant in Reno, NV, and went home to Maine in 2018 to rehab old house and garden, but two winters of shoveling snow from Oct to May convinced me that I prefer a more temperate climate.
-Looked for land to set up small homesteading co-op or land trust in central or eastern TN, western Virginia or south slope of Smoky Mountains in NC.
+Sold it and looked for land to set up small homesteading co-op or land trust in central or eastern TN, western Virginia.
 Finally found 30 acres near Jonesville, VA, that I could afford.
 Looked for a few families to join me.
 In 6 years I found only one family of 4 adults who are happily building gardens, food forest, and raising pastured livestock Joel Salatin style but on a shoe-string budget.
-Jun 2025 sold farm and set off looking for an existing permaculture community to join.
-Didn't find anything suitable in TN, KY, AR, OK, or MO (all too humid and loaded with chiggers), so headed back to the high desert of NV.
+Jun 2025 sold the farm and set off looking for an existing permaculture community to join.
+Didn't find anything suitable in TN, KY, AR, OK, or MO (all too humid and loaded with chiggers), so headed back to the high desert of UT or NV.
+Currently back in Maine re-rehabbing the house I sold in 2019 that I had to foreclose on.
 Still looking for the right place to settle down again.

 For More